IGood/boilerplatezero/README.md

   {
       // This method will be used as the property-changed callback during registration!
       // It was selected because...
-      // - its name contains "Season" & ends with "Changed"
+      // - its name contains the property name, "Season", & ends with "Changed"
       // - it is `static` with return type `void`
       // - the type of parameter 0 is compatible with the owner type
       // - the type of parameter 1 is DependencyPropertyChangedEventArgs